KarinaKuznecova/LetterCounter/README.md

-Letter counter application as a test task for BTA
+Letter counter application as a test task

 This application can read text file, count every letter occurrences in the text, then print results.